5 Steps: Make More Engaging Content (So You Can Easily Attract Ideal Clients)

 2) Content is the bedrock of your marketing.

-Well, make that three facts:
+Well, make that three:

 You may ask: how do you know what content your audience wants?
 Let’s look at Step 2.